Chart Color Schemes

 Chittaway Bay - Tumbi Umbi's population is slightly older than the national pattern

-The median age in Chittaway Bay - Tumbi Umbi is 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
-The 65-74 age cohort is notably over-represented locally at 10.5%, while the 25-34 age group is under-represented at 11.8%.
-Between January 2021 and present, the 75 to 84 age group has increased from 6.4% to 7.4% of the population, while the 55 to 64 cohort has declined from 13.0% to 11.9%.
-By 2041, demographic modeling suggests significant changes in Chittaway Bay - Tumbi Umbi's age profile.
-The 75 to 84 age cohort is projected to expand by 388 people (31%), from 1,243 to 1,632.
-Notably, the combined 65+ age groups will account for 86% of total population growth, reflecting the area's aging demographic profile.
+Chittaway Bay - Tumbi Umbi has a median age of 40, which is higher than Greater Sydney's figure of 37 and marginally higher than Australia's 38 years.
+The 65-74 cohort is notably over-represented at 10.5% locally, while the 25-34 age group is under-represented at 11.8%.
+Between 2021 and present, the 75 to 84 age group has grown from 6.4% to 7.4% of the population.
+Conversely, the 55 to 64 cohort has declined from 13.0% to 11.9%.
+Demographic modeling suggests that by 2041, Chittaway Bay - Tumbi Umbi's age profile will evolve significantly.
+The 75 to 84 age cohort is projected to expand by 388 people (31%) from 1,243 to 1,632.
+Notably, the combined 65+ age groups are expected to account for 86% of total population growth, reflecting the area's aging demographic profile.
 Meanwhile, the 15 to 24 and 25 to 34 cohorts are expected to experience population declines.